namin/dot/src/coq/README.md

 DOT in Coq
 ==========

-The FOOL 2012 model is implemented in this directory.
+The current and FOOL 2012 models are implemented in this directory.